 How To Get There

-But just in case that doesn't work out, another easy way to get here is by train.
+You can also arrive by train.
 This is such a cheap option, with a range of what you want to pay for (comfy seats? air conditioning? a bed?)!
 The trains leave frequently, and take different amounts of time to get there depending on how many stops they have.
 Here is where to find info about ticketing.
-You may still need to get help from the local coordinator, because even translated, the website is mostly in Thai.
+You may still need to get help from your Local Coordinator, because even translated, the website is mostly in Thai.

 What To Do There